 Both you and your sister became heroes today.
 Although you believe I verbally abused you, in reality, I was simply telling you the hard truth about human abortion and what it really means.
 The truth often hurts, but I am glad you accepted it.

 I am ecstatic that your beautiful child will now have a chance to experience all of the challenges and joys life has to offer.
 Don’t be surprised if you start to fall in love with your baby when he or she begins to stir inside your womb.
 And if you don’t, at least you have provided a loving and caring home for him or her.

 Life can be hard.
-How we confront adversity defines who we are.
-Although your outlook is less than ideal, your conviction to ensure your living unborn child has a birthday makes you someone to look up to and admire.
+How we confront adversity defines us.
+Although your outlook is less than ideal, your conviction to ensure your living child has a birthday makes you someone to look up to and admire.
 Thank you again on behalf of your child and on behalf of those who value both you and your child’s life more than you will ever know.

 Be a voice for the voiceless by subscribing to our weekly digest and sharing the truth with the world.